FACTBOX-Tennis-The masks of Naomi Osaka at the U.S. Open | Law-Order

 His family filed a lawsuit against the city and its police last month, alleging murder and routine use of excessive force against Black people.
 ROUND THREE - AHMAUD ARBERY

-ROUND FOUR - TRAYVON MARTIN Martin was a Black teenager whose killing by civilian George Zimmerman in Florida in 2012 helped spark the 'Black Lives Matter' movement.
+ROUND FOUR - TRAYVON MARTIN Martin was a Black teenager whose killing by civilian George Zimmerman in Florida in 2012 helped spark the 'Black Lives Matter' movement https://reut.rs/2ZzpTfP.

 QUARTER-FINALS - GEORGE FLOYD Floyd died in hospital on May 25 after Minneapolis police officer Derek Chauvin knelt on the 46-year-old's neck for nearly nine minutes during an arrest.